TheKalbairCo/Iris-Controlled-Mouse/README.md

 ## Project Structure:
 - `main.py`: The final rendition of this project, containing the complete code for iris tracking and mouse control.
 This script integrates all features and settings for seamless interaction.
 - `requirements.txt`: List of dependencies needed to run the project.
+(Removed)
 - `config.py` (optional): You can add a config file for storing sensitivity settings and customizable parameters for fine-tuning the experience.

 ## How to Use: